 In the case of independent schools and privately owned nursery premises, where there is no overarching body responsible for buildings, it has been necessary to take a different approach.
 The DWQR has commissioned Scottish Water to manage the surveillance programme which will involve sampling of the water supply at drinking water points and kitchen areas within such buildings.

-The programme started in a limited number of local authority areas at the end of October 2018 and it is hoped to be concluded across the country within 18 months.
-Site owners will be contacted in due course, to arrange access for sampling and to discuss the investigation process, as Scottish Water work through the programme.
+The programme started in a limited number of local authority areas at the end of October 2018.* Site owners will be contacted in due course, to arrange access for sampling and to discuss the investigation process, as Scottish Water work through the programme.
 An information pack on this particular surveillance programme can be viewed here DWQR Information Pack.

 Service managers and owners may wish to check the pipework entering their premises and within it to drinking water points now, to identify if there is any lead present and arrange in conjunction with the property owners to have it removed.

 New Nursery services

 In developing the two surveillance innitiatives, the opportunity was taken to ensure that any new applications for the registration of nursery services would be required to demonstrate the proposed setting(s) did not have any lead pipes present.
 The requirement was made more prominent in the Care Inspectorate's review of the design principles for new nursery services and was incorporated into a new guidance document.
 This is hosted on the Scottish Government website and can be viewed through the link: Space to Grow.
 (Section 2:Environment - Space for Children, p66/67)